Macschrauber/Macschrauber-s-Rom-Dump/ESP_tools.md

 **for identifying the mounted ESPs:**
 - ```Tag all ESPs```: Places a null bytes file in the root of the ESP with drive's made, type, interface, physical position
 - ```Check ESPs for MS certificates```: It checks the ESPs for a bootloader containing Microsoft UEFI Windows certificates.
-  Giving also the option to deselect Uefi Windows bootloader to prevent unprotected boot for machines what need that.
+  Also giving the option to deselect the UEFI Windows bootloader, to prevent unprotected booting for machines that need it.
-  It got an option for setup to live in the `login items`, to deactivate Windows ESPs for being unable to start without `OpenCore` or `Refind Plus` protection.
+It has an option to reside in the login items to deactivate Windows ESPs, preventing them from starting without OpenCore or Refind Plus protection.
 Also it scans the NVRAM streams for `Windows certificates` if csr values are set as needed.

 ![1](https://github.com/Macschrauber/Macschrauber-s-Rom-Dump/blob/main/assets/img_ESP_tools/Check%20ESPs%20for%20MS%20certificates/3%20added.png)